evanblack/ustyle-modals/README.md

 ## Why?

-We used a bundle of different frameworks just for modals (bootstrap, jqueryUI, fancybox), and some of them weren't responsive, some had more features than we'll even need, most didn't have enough features, and all used javascript for much of the layout engine (err, no thanks).
+We used a bundle of different frameworks just for modals (bootstrap, jqueryUI, fancybox), and some of them weren't responsive, some had more features than we'll ever need, most didn't have enough features, and all used javascript for much of the layout engine (err, no thanks).

 ## Requirements